datarobot-oss/agent-tool-templates/tools/global/summarize_dataframe/README.md

 Please refer to the [making predictions](../README.md#making-predictions) section of documentation for global tools for more technical details on how to call the tool.

 ### Input structure
 When invoking the tool, provide a JSON request as input.
-Example `request.json` file:
+The JSON request must include a top-level `payload` object.
+All parameters listed below should be placed inside this payload object, which will be forwarded to the tool.

+**Payload parameters**:
+- `dataframe` (string): CSV-formatted string with column names in the first row and data in the following rows.

+Example:

 ```json
 {